 The swans never left their secluded Hotel Bel-Air sanctuary, but the dining room went dark until Wolfgang Puck and crew had the chance to revamp the legendary restaurant.
 The gambit paid off, as Puck and market-driven chef de cuisine Sonny Sweetman have drawn celebrities back to Stone Canyon by the score.
 What’s the draw?
 According to Hotel Bel-Air Food and Beverage Director Stephane Lacroix, "The exclusivity and tranquility of Hotel Bel-Air has always appealed to the likes of celebrities, and we have been known as a true hideaway for well-known personalities for the past 67 years.
 This is still the case today, and the addition of Wolfgang Puck at Hotel Bel-Air offers another reason for celebrities to want to dine with us.
 We appreciate their need for discretion and privacy, and we deliver product and service excellence on a consistent basis."

 A stately rooster greets diners at Tavern, the multi-faceted restaurant and bakery from chef Suzanne Goin and front of house partner Caroline Styne.
 Unlike at some of the more scrutinized restaurants in West Hollywood and Beverly Hills, celebrities are able to blend in with other Brentwood neighborhood denizens.
 According to Styne, "Suzanne and I have always tried to create an environment where everyone feels at home but also where their privacy is respected.
 There's a fine line in hospitality between being familiar and warm but never intrusive.
 Our staff is extremely sensitive to our guests' needs, whether they are famous or not.
 And we've never been the kind of place that informs the paparazzi about a celebrity's presence."
-That means celebrities can order monkey bread in peace in the bakery/café or luxuriate over rack of lamb in the airy dining room.
+That means celebrities can enjoy their seasonal American cuisine in peace in the bakery/café or luxuriate over rack of lamb in the airy dining room.

 13301 Ventura Blvd., Sherman Oaks